nextnano/FortranInputParser/Documentation.md

 If the executable with the option -debuglevel 1000, then the file keywords.xml is generated which includes all allowed keywords, specifiers and choices which are used by nextnanomat for its auto completion feature.

-*Rules*
+### Rules

-In the input file, the first specifier after the starting keyword must be the same as the first specifier after the starting keyword in the definition file keywords.val.
+- In the input file, the first specifier after the starting keyword must be the same as the first specifier after the starting keyword in the definition file `keywords_inputfile.val`.
   Due to this limitation, this specifier can be used as a separator for a new input sequence within a start and end keyword structure.
   Each time, this specifier appears, the beginning of a new input sequence is assumed.
   These special specifiers are named *separation specifiers*.
   Otherwise, the ordering is arbitrary.
-Keywords and specifiers may be in the same line or spread over multiple input lines.
+- Keywords and specifiers may be in the same line or spread over multiple input lines.
-Line breaks are allowed before and after any data value, the = signs and before and after keywords and specifiers.
+- Line breaks are allowed before and after any data value, the = signs and before and after keywords and specifiers.
-Blanks at the beginning of a line are not significant.
+- Blanks at the beginning of a line are not significant.
-For input of array type, the numbers must be separated by blanks.
+- For input of array type, the numbers must be separated by blanks.
+- Keywords and specifiers are case-sensitive.

+### Rules for variables

+- The `%` sign indicates that that you define a variable.
+- When the input file is processed, all occurrences of `%variable_name` are replaced by the according strings.
+- A comment sign `!` is allowed in this line.
+- Blanks are allowed within the string which is useful for reading in arrays of numbers, e.g. `%variable1 = %xmin %xmax`
+- Variables and their definitions are case sensitive.
+- A variable name must not contain a `-` sign, e.g. `%effective-mass = 0.5` is not allowed.
+- In one line only one variable can be initialized.

 ## Parser usage